 - Rosacea can be a very bothersome and embarrassing condition.

-- Untreated rosacea tends to worsen over the time and be a progressive disease.
+- Untreated rosacea tends to worsen over the time.

 - Prompt recognition and proper treatment permit people with rosacea to enjoy life.

 What is rosacea?
 Is rosacea contagious?

-Rosacea (ro-zay-sha) is a very common red, acne-like benign skin condition that affects many people worldwide.
+Rosacea (ro-zay-sha) is a common, acne-like, benign skin condition of adults, with a worldwide distribution.
 Rosacea is estimated to affect at least 16 million people in the United States alone and approximately 45 million worldwide.
 Most people with rosacea are Caucasian and have fair skin.
 The main symptoms of rosacea include red or pink facial skin, small dilated blood vessels, small red bumps sometimes containing pus, cysts, and pink or irritated eyes.
-Most people with the disease may not even know they have rosacea or that it is a diagnosable and treatable condition.
-Many people who have rosacea may just assume they blush or flush easily or are just very sun sensitive.
+Many people who have rosacea may just assume they have very sensitive skin that blushes or flushes easily.